sylvaticus/BetaML.jl/docs/src/Api_v2_user.md

 ŷ = predict(m,X)
 ```

+As for convenience, if the model has been trained while having the `cache` option set on `true` (by default) the `ŷ` of the last training is retained in the  model object and it can be retrieved simply with `predict(m)`.
+This is particularly useful for unsupervised and transformer models (next section)

 ### Other functions

-Models can be resetted to lost the learned information with `reset!(m)` and training information (other than the algorithm learned parameters) can be retrieved with `info(m)`.
+Models can be resetted to lose the learned information with `reset!(m)` and training information (other than the algorithm learned parameters) can be retrieved with `info(m)`.

 ## Unupervised and transformed models

-This relate to models that learn a "structure" from the data itself (without any label attached from which to learn) and report either some new information using this learned structure (e.g. a cluster class) or direclty process a transformation of the data itself, like `PCA` or missing imputers.
+This relate to models that learn a "structure" from the data itself (without any label attached from which to learn) and report either some new information using this learned structure (e.g. a cluster class) or directly process a transformation of the data itself, like `PCA` or missing imputers.

 The main differences with supervised models is that the `fit!` function takes only the features and that the `predict` one take only the (trained) model as argument - models that do generalise to new data can accept also a `predict(m,newX)` version that uses what has been learn in `fit!`: